Interior Painting Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 - Idaho DEQ Air Quality (Asbestos) — Testing and abatement guidance for pre-1980 homes (original West Boise streets only).

-How is interior painting in West Boise different from older neighborhoods?
+How is interior painting in West Boise different from older Boise neighborhoods?

 Should I paint over my oak banister?

-Almost universally yes.
-The honey-stained oak banister was a 1990s-2000s West Boise builder-grade default that reads dated against current taste.
-Painting in deep matte black (Tricorn Black, Black Forest Green) or charcoal dramatically updates the home's interior aesthetic.
+Almost universally yes on 1990s–2000s West Boise homes.
+The honey-stained oak banister was the production-builder default for the entire era, and it reads dated against current taste in 2026.
+Painting in deep matte black (Tricorn Black, Black Iron) or charcoal (Iron Mountain) dramatically updates the home's interior aesthetic — this is the single highest-visual-impact-per-dollar paint move in West Boise.
 Cost: $2,000–$5,500.
-Requires proper prep including stain-blocking primer.
+Requires proper prep including oil-based or shellac-based stain-blocking primer to prevent oak tannin bleed-through; latex-only primer will fail.

 How long does a whole-house West Boise paint job take?